 RNIB Map for All allows blind and partially sighted people to be more independent when visiting a wide variety of buildings and venues, contributing to a more inclusive lifestyle.

-Portable hearing devices - our portable hearing devices are available for use around the hospital, to specifically to aid communication with hearing impaired people who have the “T” position on their hearing aid.
+These are available for use around the hospital, specifically to aid communication with hearing impaired people who have the T position on their hearing aid.

 If you require a portable hearing device, please let the reception team know upon your arrival.

 Book an appointment today

 Our telephone lines are open 8am to 8pm Monday to Friday and 8am to 2pm Saturdays.

 Alternatively, fill out our appointment request form and we'll be in touch shortly.